Generic ISKA Modules

 A good level of knowledge of geological history and a knowledge of the different animal species which are encountered in the areas of operating should be demonstrated.In the event of an emergency an effective individual and group rescue plan can be initiated quickly and effectively.
 Guides must adhere to an established wildlife code, which shows consideration towards the environment and wildlife interaction, minimising disturbance yet still satisfying clients that they too have a right to co-exist in the natural environment.

 ISKGA First Aid: Under the expert guidance of Dr Anna Shekdar, Dr David McNeil and Advanced Para Medic Paul Cahill ISKGA has developed its own sea kayak specific wilderness first aid program.
-This program which is titled the ‘Marine First Responder‘ is aimed specifically at the professional sea kayak guide that is operating in remote coastal wilderness environments where the level of first aid knowledge and practical experience needs to be extremely robust and fit for purpose.
+This program ‘Marine First Responder‘ is aimed specifically at the professional sea kayak guide that is operating in remote coastal wilderness environments where the level of first aid knowledge and practical experience needs to be extremely robust and fit for purpose.
 At present it is not required that all ISKGA guides need to hold this new level of award, but it is expected that when due for renewal, guides will seek out the opportunity to update their present qualifications with this award.

 The advantages of this award over other wilderness first aid awards is the level of practical, scenario based marine training that the award offers to the guide.
 Most wilderness first aid programs have content that is aimed at the mountain guide operating at altitude. eliminating these areas of the award has allowed us to focus in greater detail to the requirements of the sea kayak guide operating in the 'Marine Coastal Environment'.
+For further information email: firstaid@iskga.com

 Medical Training Requirements: